Japan Ground Self-Defense Force: Commissioned officer ranks

 The rank insignia of commissioned officers.

 Other ranks

 The rank insignia of non-commissioned officers and enlisted personnel.

 Culture and traditions

 Music and traditions

-The Japan Ground Self-Defense Force dropped nearly all traditions associated with the former Imperial Japanese Army save for the march music tradition (Review March was the official march of the IJA and today's JGSDF).
-However the tradition of bugle call playing, a tradition left by the Imperial Army, has remained till the present.
-Each JGDSF formation has had a bugle platoon or company led by a Bugle Major.
+Although the JGSDF has fewer direct connections to its predecessor than the Japan Maritime Self-Defense Force (JMSDF), it still inherited many traditions from the former Imperial Japanese Army—largely because many retired Imperial Army officers joined the force shortly after World War II.

+For instance, the military march "Battotai" (抜刀隊, Drawn-Sword Regiment) is officially used by both the former Imperial Army and the JGSDF as the “Japanese Army March.”
+Kaikosha, originally established as a social organization for retired Imperial Army officers, now also welcomes officers from both the JGSDF and the Japan Air Self-Defense Force (JASDF).

+Several current JGSDF units, such as the 1st, 5th, 27th, 33rd, 34rd, and 37th Infantry Regiments as well as the 11th Tank Unit, describe themselves as successors to Imperial Army units that were once stationed in the same regions.
+These units not only inherit the names of their predecessors but also retain their emblems.
+Likewise, the 1st Airborne Brigade claims to be the successor to the former 1st Raiding Brigade, and it has inherited the military song "Sora no Shinpei" (空の神兵, Divine Soldiers of the Sky) as part of its tradition.

+In addition, the JGSDF Officer Candidate School in Kurume claims historical and cultural continuity with the First Imperial Japanese Army Reserve Officers’ Cadet School, which was located on the same site until 1945.

 Flag and insignia

 The Imperial Japanese Army flag with symmetrical 16 rays and a 2:3 ratio was abolished in 1945.
 The Japan Self-Defense Forces (JSDF) and Japan Ground Self-Defense Force (JGSDF) use a significantly different variation of the Rising Sun Flag with red, white and gold colors.
 It has 8-rays and an 8:9 ratio.
 The edges of the rays are asymmetrical since they form angles at 19, 21, 26 and 24 degrees.
 It also has indentations for the yellow (golden) irregular triangles along the borders.
 The JSDF Rising Sun Flag was adopted by a law/order/decree published in the Official Gazette of June 30, 1954.